NIF-au/imagetrove/README.md

 2. At the instrument console, the user sends the dataset to the ImageTrove modality (this is the Orthanc server).
 3. Periodically, imagetrove-uploader scans the Orthanc DICOM server for new datasets which are converted to [MINC](http://www.bic.mni.mcgill.ca/ServicesSoftware/MINC) and imported into MyTARDIS, along with metadata.

+Alternatively, DICOM and other files can be imported via a file system, e.g. SAMBA share.

+# System requirements

+* A 64bit Linux system with sufficient storage for the datasets.
+For example a [http://nectar.org.au/](Nectar) VM with an [https://www.rdsi.edu.au/](RDSI) storage allocation mounted as NFS.
+Any distribution of Linux is acceptable as long as there is a [https://docs.docker.com/installation/#installation](Docker package).
+* Each instrument's DICOM server must be able to connect to the ImageTrove instance on port 4242.
+* Alternatively, each file system mount (containing DICOM and other instrument files) must be mountable over the network on the ImageTrove instance.

 # Installation

 ## Docker